DIY Gel Pedicures at Home: An Expert's Step-By-Step Guide

 Now the fun part.
 Find a gel nail polish in your favorite color.

-If you want to add some nail art but aren't ready to try your hand at applying it with polish, you can also add some pizazz with nail stickers or temporary tattoos.
-After curing your top coat, simply add the designs you want — take extra care to make sure stickers are applied smoothly — and seal your work with the top coat again.
+After curing your top coat, you can finish with some nail art, like nail stickers.
+Simply add the designs you want — take extra care to make sure stickers are applied smoothly — and seal your work with the top coat again.

-Cure one final time.
-Wipe away any excess residue or any stray polish you may have missed on the skin around your nails with rubbing alcohol.
-For the final and most important step: admire your stunning new pedicure!
+Wipe away any excess residue or any stray polish you may have missed on the skin around your toe nails with rubbing alcohol.

 5) After Care